asyncgui/asynckivy/README.md

 ## Why this even exists

-Kivy supports two legit async libraries, [asyncio][asyncio] and [Trio][trio], from version 2.0.0 so developing another one seems [reinventing the wheel][reinventing].
+Kivy supports two legitimate async libraries, [asyncio][asyncio] and [Trio][trio], starting from version 2.0.0, so developing another one seems like [reinventing the wheel][reinventing].
-Actually, I started this one just for learning how async/await works so it *was* initially "reinventing the wheel".
+Actually, I started this one just to learn how the async/await syntax works, so it initially was "reinventing the wheel".

 But after playing with Trio and Kivy for a while, I noticed that Trio is not suitable for the situation where fast reactions are required e.g. touch events.
 The same is true of asyncio.
-You can confirm it by running `investigation/why_xxx_is_not_suitable_for_handling_touch_events.py`, and mashing a mouse button.
+You can confirm that by running `investigation/why_xxx_is_not_suitable_for_handling_touch_events.py`, and mashing a mouse button as quickly as possible.
 You'll see sometimes `up` is not paired with `down`.
 You'll see the coordinates aren't relative to the `RelativeLayout` even though the `target` belongs to it.

 The cause of those problems is that `trio.Event.set()` and `asyncio.Event.set()` don't *immediately* resume the tasks waiting for the `Event` to be set.
 They just schedule the tasks to resume.
 Same thing can be said to `nursery.start_soon()` and `asyncio.create_task()`.

 Trio and asyncio are async **I/O** libraries after all.
-They probably don't have to immediately resumes/starts tasks, which I think necessary for Kivy's touch handling.
+They probably don't have to immediately resumes/starts tasks, which I think necessary for touch handling in Kivy.
-(If you fail to handle touches promptly, their state might undergo changes, leaving no time to wait for tasks to resume).
+(If you fail to handle touches promptly, their state might undergo changes, leaving no time to wait for tasks to resume/start).
 Their core design might not be suitable for GUI in the first place.
 That's why I'm still developing this `asynckivy` library to this day.